dolfly/nmdb/doc/guide.rst

 nmdb_ is a simple and fast cache and database for controlled networks.
 It allows applications in the network to use a centralized, shared cache and database in a very easy way.
 It stores *(key, value)* pairs, with each key having only one associated value.
-At the moment, it supports the TIPC_, TCP and UDP protocols.
+At the moment, it supports the TIPC_, TCP, UDP and SCTP protocols.

 This document explains how to setup nmdb and a simple guide to writing clients.
 It also includes a "quick start" section for the anxious.